lycosa9527/MindGen/README.md

 ## 🎯 Overview

-MindGen is a production-ready application that uses three Large Language Models (Qwen, DeepSeek, and GPT-4o) to collaboratively generate and iteratively improve teaching plans.
+MindGen is a production-ready application that uses multiple Large Language Models (Qwen, DeepSeek, and Personal ChatGPT Server) to collaboratively generate and iteratively improve teaching plans.
 The system employs a quality-driven approach where models cross-analyze each other's plans and refine them until quality thresholds are met.

 ## ✨ Key Features